yangaoli/gelsa_md/README.md

 Our first and foremost priority was to validate the correctness of GeLSA.
 In (Fig. 2 Fig. S1 and Fig.S2), we meticulously assessed GeLSA's accuracy by comparing its results with those obtained from eLSA using the simulation data, including LS (local similarity score), P_value (p-value), Xs (alignment start position of X), Ys (alignment start position of Y), Len (aligned length), and Delay (alignment shift).
 Each scatter subplot in (Fig. 2 Fig. S1 and Fig.S2) demonstrates a diagonal pattern, representing the identity between corresponding variables from GeLSA and eLSA, including LS, P_value, Xs, Ys, Len, and Delay.
 The fitted lines all had R<sup>2</sup> values of 1, except singleton cases due to rounding errors.
 The near-perfect concordance in all 18 comparisons provides strong evidence that GeLSA’s results are identical to eLSA's.
 This level of consistency demonstrates the correctness of GeLSA as an alternative method for performing LSA, ensuring both reliability and accuracy.

 <img src="./images/fig2/fig2.jpg" alt="fig2.jpg" width="450" height="650" />
+Figure 2:Comparison of Correctness in Running Results between GeLSA and eLSA With the settings configured as follows: m=100, n=50 and d=10, this figure vividly illustrates that both the local similarity score LS (A) and other statistical measures (p_value, xs, ys, len, delay) (B, C, D, E, F) show remarkably consistent computational results between GeLSA and eLSA.

 In the core-level layer, we reduce the original 2-d time series alignment problem, which requires a quadratic O(n^2) time- and space-complexity dynamical programming algorithm (adapted from the Smith-Waterman local sequence alignment algorithm [10-13] and used in eLSA) to 2D+1 max sum subarray subproblems, which has an optimal 1-d dynamical programming algorithm solution in O(n) time- and space-complexity.